Skip to main content

 The instruments were purchased with funding from the UND SMHS and the North Dakota IDeA (Institutional Development Award) Network of Biomedical Research Excellence (ND INBRE), respectively.

-The facility is currently located in the UND School of Medicine & Health Sciences building at 1301 N. Columbia Rd., Grand Forks, ND.
+• The Core is in the Janice I. Shuh Suite (Room E420) in the UND School of Medicine & Health Sciences building at 1301 N Columbia Rd, Grand Forks, ND

 • Advisory members including the chairs of the departments of Pathology and Basic Sciences and Terry Nelson, associate director, Budget and Facilities Management for the UND SMHS